Using Challenges to Find Solutions

 NIJ has issued a number of challenges.
 Select a title below to learn more.

 NIJ has no open Challenges.
 Visit

-Challenge.gov to see a full list of available Challenges.
+Challenge.gov to see a full list of available Challenges from across the government.

 Crime Forecasting Challenge

 - Initial data released: September 1, 2016

 - Submission period was open from February 22-28, 2017

 - We anticipate announcing winners on June 30, 2017

 - Stage 1 submission period: October 7, 2015-January 5, 2016

 - Stage 2 submissions were invited on February 12, 2016.